 Burnout is remarkably common in the development world and can cause an otherwise productive individual to grind to an abrupt halt.
 My work environment and the hours I was keeping had resulted in a slow spiral towards burning out, and I knew it.
 But I tend to be exceedingly stubborn, and I had been ignoring the warning signs.

 Ok, that one is a pretty massive understatement.
 Granted, “work” doesn’t mean the same thing to everyone.
 In my case, I was spending over 90% of my time awake doing work of one sort or another.
 If I wasn’t working on my 9-5 job, I was working on one of a million pet projects.
 Outside of meals, about the only time awake not spent working was the ten to fifteen minutes a day I spent working on a crossword puzzle before going to bed.
 Weekends?
 What weekends?
 And don’t even mention vacations; I don’t think I had taken an actual vacation in ten years.

 To make matters worse, I didn’t even have a real hobby anymore.
 For the last few years, my job has been in software development of one sort or another.
-Also for the last few years, my one and only real hobby has been… software development.
-At some point in time, the line between “work” and “hobby” blurred to the point of virtual erasure and I lost my hobby.
+Also for the last few years, my only real hobby has been software development.
+At some point in time, the line between “work” and “hobby” blurred to the point of virtual erasure, and I lost my hobby.

 So… with everything that was definitively wrong with my life, what could I do to fix it?